mindset-tt/image_processing_Mr.Khampaserth_Xayyavong_2CS2/README.md

 # !!!Before Copy to coding!!!

-install necessary packages before running by click Tool on the Menu Bar then Click on nuget package manager and click on Package Manager Settings
+Install necessary packages before running by click Tool on the Menu Bar then Click on nuget package manager and click on Package Manager Settings

-In that you will see Combo Box. you will See Package.config and Change it to PackageReferrence then click Tool on the Menu Bar Again then Click on nuget package manager Again and click on Package Manager Console and type command:
+In that you will see Combo Box. you will See Package.config and Change it to PackageReferrence

+Then click Tool on the Menu Bar Again then Click on nuget package manager Again and click on Package Manager Console and type command:

 Install-Package Emgu.CV -Version 4.5.4.4788